monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 **Situation 2**

-If you are using a back office, as explained in the previous section, it is not possible to change the adminstrator of a MONARC instance or to add a new one.
+If you are using a back office, as explained in the previous section, it is not possible to change the administrator of a MONARC instance or to add a new one.
 Clients databases are separated.
 A simple solution would be to update the email address of the former administrator directly in the client database (on the FO server), with your own email address.
-Then you will be able to use the passord recovery feature of MONARC.
+Then you will be able to use the password recovery feature of MONARC.